Cory Littleton: 2019 season

 On March 12, 2019, the Rams placed a second-round restricted free agent tender on Littleton.
-On May 20, 2019, Littleton signed his tender for one year, $3.095 million.
+On May 20, Littleton signed his tender for one year, $3.095 million.

 In the season-opener against the Carolina Panthers, Littleton made 14 tackles and intercepted Cam Newton once in the 30–27 road victory.
-During 6 against the San Francisco 49ers, he recorded a team high 14 tackles and recovered a fumble forced on Jimmy Garoppolo in the 20–7 loss.
-In the next game against the Atlanta Falcons, Littleton recorded an interception off Matt Ryan in the 37–10 road victory.
-During Week 10 against the Pittsburgh Steelers, Littleton recorded a team high 14 tackles and recovered a fumble forced by Nickell Robey-Coleman on wide receiver James Washington in the 17–12 road loss.
+During Week 6 against the 49ers, he recorded a team-high 14 tackles and recovered a fumble forced on Jimmy Garoppolo in a 20–7 loss.
+In the next game against the Falcons, Littleton recorded an interception off Matt Ryan in the 37–10 road victory.
+During Week 10 against the Pittsburgh Steelers, Littleton recorded a team-high 14 tackles and recovered a fumble, forced by 49ers teammate CB Nickell Robey-Coleman on Steelers' wide receiver James Washington, in the 17–12 road loss.
 In the regular-season finale against the Arizona Cardinals, he sacked Kyler Murray once and recovered a fumble lost by Murray during the 31–24 win.

 Littleton finished the 2019 season with a career-high 134 tackles, 3.5 sacks, nine pass deflections, two interceptions, two forced fumbles, and four fumble recoveries in 16 games and starts.

 Las Vegas Raiders

 On March 25, 2020, Littleton signed a three-year, $36 million contract with the Las Vegas Raiders.
-He was placed on the reserve/COVID-19 list by the team on November 12, 2020, and activated on November 25.
+He was placed on the reserve/COVID-19 list by the team on November 12, and activated on November 25.

+On October 4, 2021, Littleton recorded 14 total tackles during a 28–14 loss to the Los Angeles Chargers.
 He was released on March 15, 2022.

 Carolina Panthers

-On March 20, 2022, Littleton signed with the Carolina Panthers.
+On March 20, 2022, Littleton signed with the Panthers.

+Houston Texans (first stint)

+On March 21, 2023, Littleton signed a one-year contract with the Houston Texans.
+He was released on October 28, 2023.

+New Orleans Saints

+On November 2, 2023, Littleton was signed to the Saints practice squad.

+Houston Texans (second stint)

+On November 8, 2023, Littleton was signed by the Texans off the Saints practice squad.
+He was released on November 28, 2023.